mchels/FolderBrowser/readme.md

 Known Issues
 ------------
-2017-03-31: Anaconda's Python 3.6 distribution may give an error "DLL load failed: The specified module could not be found."
-In this case downgrade the distribution to Python 3.5 using
+2017-03-31: Anaconda's Python 3.6 distribution may give an error `DLL load failed: The specified module could not be found.` In this case downgrade the distribution to Python 3.5 using
 ````
 conda install python=3.5
 ````